New Microelectronics Design Center to Be Established in St. Petersburg

-A new microelectronics design center is being established in Russia at the D. I. Mendeleev All-Russian Scientific Research Institute of Metrology (VNIIM named after D. I. Mendeleev) in St. Petersburg.
-The design and purchase of equipment for the center will cost more than one billion rubles.
+A new microelectronics design center is being established in Russia at the D. I. Mendeleev All-Russian Research Institute for Metrology (VNIIM named after D. I. Mendeleev) in St. Petersburg.
+The design and procurement of equipment for the center will cost over one billion rubles.

 The center will be created as part of the state program "Development of the Electronic and Radio-Electronic Industry" and will be located in Lomonosov (part of St. Petersburg).
-It will include equipment for testing digital microcircuits, semiconductor and high-voltage products, the total cost of which will be about 640 million rubles.
-A laboratory will also be created for the study of special gases and materials for the electronic industry, including gas chromatographs and gas analyzers, the cost of equipment for which will be approximately 472 million rubles.
+It will include equipment for testing digital microcircuits, semiconductor and high-voltage products, with a total cost of about 640 million rubles.
+A laboratory will also be created for the study of special gases and materials for the electronics industry, including gas chromatographs and gas analyzers, the cost of equipment for which will be approximately 472 million rubles.

 The main goal of the design center is to perform key functions for the technical regulation of radio-electronic equipment and ultra-high-frequency microelectronics at the national and international levels.